 Skip to the content.

-There are six steps in TMT-Integrator, (1) PSM selection, (2) normalization and log transformation, (3) grouping, (4) outlier removal, (5) PSM aggregation to multiple levels, and (6) protein-level normalization.
+There are seven steps in TMT-Integrator, (1) filtering, (2) normalization I, (3) grouping, (4) outlier removal, (5) PSM aggregation, (6) normalization II, (7) intensity conversion.

 Best PSM selection